SamArgt/AudioSourceSep/README.md

 ```
 The path for song_dir should contain 3 files: mix.wav, violin.wav and piano.wav
+RESTORE_PATH_PIANO and RESTORE_PATH_VIOLIN are the path to the piano and violin model checkpoints respectively.

 ### melspec_inversion_basis.py
 Script to inverse the MelSpectrograms from BASIS back to the time domain.